Hello and Welcome!

 Fragrance Composition:

 So what does it smell like?
-It was a heavy, sweet, spicy floral Oriental perfume with a dry, dusty, smoky base note.
-I have no published notes on this composition.
-I would need a sample to tell you what it smells like.
+It was a heavy, sweet, spicy floral oriental perfume with a dry, dusty, smoky base note.
 It was described as the following: heavy, sultry, dry, dusty, spicy, smoky.

-• Top notes: grape, iris, Calabrian bergamot, spices, lemon
+• Top notes: grape, iris, Calabrian bergamot, nutmeg, bergamot, lemon, cardamom

-• Middle notes: carnation, rose, gardenia, jasmine, opoponax, labdanum
+• Middle notes: orange blossom, carnation, ylang ylang, rose, gardenia, jasmine, opoponax, labdanum cinnamon, clove, violet leaf

-• Base notes: patchouli, orris, vanilla, Abyssinian ambergris, Mysore sandalwood, East Indian vetiver, oakmoss, benzoin, leather
+• Base notes: cedar, labdanum, frankincense, patchouli, orris, vanilla, Abyssinian ambergris, Mysore sandalwood, East Indian vetiver, oakmoss, benzoin, leather, tonka bean, civet, Tonkin musk, myrrh, olibanum

 "Infanta is the name of the new perfume and it has been called by those who have tried it one of the most exciting, unusual perfumes of the year, 1937, Haunting romance, exotically ephemeral and exciting, tantalizing.
 Infanta in one of the most disturbing perfumes on the market "